RyanMcNeill1977/basic_scraping/lesson2.md

 There's another option you can use when scraping websites.
 It gives you the ability to be a little more precise, but also requires a little more effort.

-It's called importXML and it looks almost the same as importHTML, but with one less argument:
+It's called importXML and it looks almost the same as importHTML, but with two arguments instead of three:

 ```
 =importXML("yourwebsite","your xpath")